STRIDES-Codes/Uncovering-the-Nutritional-Landscape-of-Food/README.md

 # Visualization Dashboard

-You can reach our Streamlit dashboard here:https://share.streamlit.io/tantar/uncovering-the-nutritional-landscape-of-food/main/UNLF.py and experiment with Individual, Comparison, and Diet views.
+You can reach our Streamlit dashboard here:https://share.streamlit.io/tantar/uncovering-the-nutritional-landscape-of-food/main/UNLF.py.
+Currently we support three different types of visualizations for individual foods, comparison between foods, and the user's personal diet with recommendations.

 Individual view: If a user was interested in viewing the nutrition content for a single food item, they can select the Individual Food option.
-Within this option, a food such as ocean perch can be evaluated for its carbohydrate, protein, and fiber content in comparison to USDA DRIs as well as a selection of nutrients including: Vitamins A, D, E, K, and C, B vitamins, calcium, copper, iron, magnesium, phosphorus, potassium, selenium, sodium, zinc, choline, and total water.
+Within this option, a food such as ocean perch can be evaluated for its carbohydrate, protein, and fiber content in comparison to USDA daily recommended intake, as well as a selection of nutrients including: Vitamins A, D, E, K, and C, B vitamins, calcium, copper, iron, magnesium, phosphorus, potassium, selenium, sodium, and zinc.
 An example of this visualization is shown below.

-Comparison view: For users interested in viewing a nutrient comparison between multiple foods, the Diet view allows for selection of various foods of interest and reports nutrient content.
-All nutrient options are consistent with those available in the Individual view.
-This view is specifically color-coded to allow for consistent identification of what food item is contributing what nutrient content.
+Comparison view: For users interested in viewing a nutrient comparison between multiple foods, the Comparison view allows for selection of various foods of interest and reports nutrient content.
+All nutrient options are consistent with those available in the Individual view, however this view is specifically color-coded to allow for consistent identification of what food item is contributing to each nutrient's daily recommended intake.
 This visualization can be seen here.

-Diet + Recommendation view: This view is for individuals interested in eliciting feedback regarding suggested foods to consume given a current dietary intake.
+Diet with Recommendations view: This view is for individuals interested in gaining insight into how their current diet meets the daily recommended intake for each nutrient with recommendations on how to meet their daily needs.
 Within the Diet with Recommendations view users can select multiple foods and their nutrients of interest to receive visualization of that data.
 Additionally, in this view users will receive three recommended foods that are specifically selected to improve the nutrient content of the listed diet to meet dietary reference ranges.
 Dietary limitation and activity level information is not currently functional within this view.An example of this visualization is displayed below.

 All data on Dietary Reference Intakes are from the USDA (https://www.nal.usda.gov/sites/default/files/fnic_uploads/recommended_intakes_individuals.pdf) and are currently only applicable for individuals ages 19-30 years old.